Desperate Housewives season 7: Cast

 The seventh season had thirteen roles receiving star billing, with eight out of twelve returning from the previous season.
 The series is narrated by Brenda Strong, who portrays the deceased Mary Alice Young, as she observes from beyond the grave the lives of the Wisteria Lane residents and her former best friends.
 Teri Hatcher portrayed Susan Delfino, who has moved out of the lane following a financial crisis.
 Felicity Huffman portrayed Lynette Scavo, who endures extreme marital problems.
 Marcia Cross portrayed Bree Van de Kamp, now divorced and starting a relationship with her contractor.
 Eva Longoria portrayed Gabrielle Solis, who discovers that her eldest daughter was switched at birth.
 Ricardo Antonio Chavira portrayed Carlos Solis, Gabrielle's husband who is close to discover the truth about his mother's death.
 Doug Savant portrayed Tom Scavo, Lynette's husband who is keeping a secret from her.
 James Denton portrayed Mike Delfino, Susan's husband who decides to take a job in Alaska in order to earn more money.
 Former Ugly Betty star Vanessa Williams joined the cast as a sort of fifth lead (following the departure of three supporting housewives over the previous two seasons) in the role of Renee Perry, Lynette's best friend from college.
 Several years after leaving the contractually bound cast following the second season, Mark Moses returned in the role of Paul Young, Mary Alice's widower whose mysterious arc is the season's main storyline.
-Kathryn Joosten was promoted from "also starring" to a formal "starring" castmember in the role of elderly neighbor Karen McCluskey.
-Former recurring guest stars Kevin Rahm and Tuc Watkins were also promoted to "starring" castmembers respectively playing Lee McDermott and Bob Hunter, a gay couple.
+Kathryn Joosten was promoted from "also starring" to a formal "starring" cast member in the role of elderly neighbor Karen McCluskey.
+Former recurring guest stars Kevin Rahm and Tuc Watkins were also promoted to "starring" cast members respectively playing Lee McDermott and Bob Hunter, a gay couple.
 Kyle MacLachlan asked to be let go from the main cast after the sixth season to pursue other projects, but he made two guest appearances during this season as Orson Hodge, Bree's ex-husband.

 Also starring were Charlie Carver as Porter Scavo and Joshua Logan Moore as Parker Scavo, Lynette's sons, as well as child actors Madison De La Garza as Juanita Solis, Gabrielle's oldest daughter, and Mason Vale Cotton as M.J.
 Delfino, Susan's son.
 The role of Penny Scavo was recast, with Kendall Applegate being replaced by Darcy Rose Byrnes.
 Andrea Bowen left the "also starring" cast, but returned as a guest star during one episode as Julie Mayer, Susan's daughter.